alianilKaradag/MovieApp/README.md

 # MovieApp

-📺 With this application, you can watch trailers of Movies/TV shows pulled from The Movie Database on YouTube and save the ones you like.
-I hope you enjoy it.
+🧑🏻‍💻 "This application pulls popular movies and TV shows from The Movie Database.
+Additionally, you can watch trailers of these contents on YouTube and save the ones you like.
+I hope you enjoy it."

 Gif
 --------------------------------------------------------------------------------------